Fireboyd78/UnluacNET/README.md

-.NET decompiler based on [unluac](http://sourceforge.net/projects/unluac/) by tehtmi.
+.NET Lua 5.1 decompiler based on [unluac](http://sourceforge.net/projects/unluac/) by tehtmi.

 See 'Test/Unluac' for an example command line decompiler.